scottdgale/Algorithms-Project/Project Report Anonymized Social Networks- CS6150 Advanced Algorithms.md

 Objective: We implement the Active Walk-Based Algorithm as discussed in section 3 then deterministically removed an increasing number of edges and determined at what point the algorithm became ineffective.
 We used the Java programming language to implement this project.
 We created our own graph class which provided us maximum flexibility in performing multiple simulations.

 Step 1: Create Datasets.
 We found several large anonymized social network datasets on the Stanford Network Analysis Project.
 We created our own datasets modeled after these datasets by replicating the number of nodes, edges, average number of edges per node, etc. We also experimented with graphs of various size ranging from 2,000 - 20,000 nodes and from 20,000- 500,00+ edges respectively.
-One advantage of creating our own datasets was the ability to quickly alter attributes such as number of nodes, number of edges, and number of edges per node.
+One advantage of creating our own datasets was the ability to quickly alter attributes such as number of nodes, number of edges, and number of edges per node. **Note:** We included "dataset_1.txt" to illustrate one of our sample datasets.
+This is a visual text document of the graph $G$.

 Step 2: Implement the "Walk-Based Attack" algorithm.
 We implemented the "Walk-Based" algorithm on multiple datasets.
 We worked with the baseline algorithm to ensure it was working properly and we could recover $H$ with a near $100\%$ probability (We recovered $H$ $100\%$ of the time conducting over 50 simulations).
 Because we created our own datasets there was no anonymization performed.
 We addressed this issue by not allowing our recovery function access to graph data and variables other than to identify the uniqueness of a node.

 Step 3: Deterministically remove edges to discover the effectiveness of the algorithm.
 Once the baseline algorithm was functioning properly we deterministically started cutting edges (1%, 2%, . . . n%) up to the point where we could no longer recover $H$.
 Edges were removed using a random function operating on all the edges (no distinction between edges in $G$ and $H$).

+**Note:** Please refer to "code_instruction.pdf" for detailed information on how to run the code that produced these results.